Wumbobfuscation/Wumbobfuscation/README.md

-# Windows API Call Obfuscation Techniques
+# Wumbofuscation
+Wumbo Windows obfuscation techniques.

-Detailed analysis of Portable Executable (PE) parsing to return pointers to Windows API functions without having to directly reference them in
+Detailed analysis of Portable Executable (PE) parsing techniques used to return pointers to Windows API functions to avoid calling them directly in code.

 ### Export Directory
 Within each DLL header is an Export Directory structure.
 The Export Directory is a double-linked list where the function name pointed to in the `AddressOfNames` field points to its Relative Virtual Address (RVA) stored in `AddressOfFunctions` and its ordinal number stored in `AddressOfNameOrdinals`: